 Moving for Health

-Experts recommend that we exercise at moderate-intensity for 150 to 300 minutes every week (or 75-150 minutes of vigorous-intensity).
-In addition, we should participate in muscle strengthening exercises.
+Experts recommend that we exercise at moderate intensity for 150 to 300 minutes every week (or 75-150 minutes of vigorous intensity).

 Read More >> How Long Should You Stand at a Standing Desk?

 Exercises for a Standing Desk

 There are tons of exercises that you can do while you are at your desk.

 There are enough that you can work out your whole body while you are working on your computer.

 For maximum benefit, it is best to combine multiple exercises that work different parts of your body throughout the day or week.

 Always try to add stretches to keep your body limber and flexible.

 Read More >> Ergonomics in the Workplace [Ultimate Guide]